-The candidate site is situated alongside the bungalow, number 26, to the south with the remainder of the enclosure up to our agricultural field access immediately adjacent to the house number 54 to the north, with a mix of houses (35 - 39) and bungalows (33) opposite.
+The candidate site lies between the bungalow, number 26, to the south and our agricultural field access immediately adjacent to the house number 54 to the north, with a mix of houses (35 - 37) and bungalows (33, 41 - 51) opposite.

-The land that is laid to grass slopes gently downward from north to south with the road frontage and southern boundaries clearly delineated by stock proof fencing.
+The land that is laid to grass slopes gently downward from north to south with the road frontage, northern and southern boundaries clearly delineated by stock proof fencing.